Porn star Stormy Daniels described affair with Donald Trump in 2011 magazine interview

 In an article headlined “Donald Trump Cheated on Melania With Me," InTouch asserts that Daniels told the magazine that she and Trump — then the host of NBC's "The Apprentice" — had several more encounters over the next few years after the Tahoe meeting.

-“Whether you’re a fan or his or not, which I never really was, you gotta admit he’s pretty fascinating,” she said.
+“Whether you’re a fan of his or not, which I never really was, you gotta admit he’s pretty fascinating,” she said in the interview.
 “We had really good banter.
 He told me once that I was someone to be reckoned with, beautiful and smart just like his daughter.”

 The InTouch interview surfaced after The Wall Street Journal reported last week that a lawyer for Trump, Michael Cohen, paid Daniels $130,000 in hush money a month before the 2016 presidential election.